 I reject full Preterism, the wicked belief that the coming of Christ is in the past, and believe that the gospel of John and the book of Revelation were written later rather than sooner.
 We are in the last hour of the last days.
-When I say most has been fulfilled, I mean for example, that the Spirit of Elijah was found in John the Baptist, not some future actual Elijah coming at the very end of the world.Therefore, the Rebellion spoke of in 2 Thessalonians 2 refers to the event in 66 AD in which Israel warred against the Romans, which resulted in the destruction of the temple in 70 AD and the ending of the Old Covenant!
-See this for the man of lawlessness, and this for the understanding of the 70 weeks of Daniel.
+When I say most has been fulfilled, I mean for example, that the Spirit of Elijah was found in John the Baptist, not some future actual Elijah coming at the very end of the world.Therefore, the Rebellion spoke of in 2 Thessalonians 2 refers to the event in 66 AD in which Israel warred first against the Zealots, then the Romans, which resulted in the destruction of the temple in 70 AD and the ending of the Old Covenant!

 Jesus Christ is already King of the New Israel, having built a house that is superior to the house built by Moses.
 (2 Cor 3:6-17, Acts 2 and Heb 3) David prophesied that a man would be sitting on his throne as his descendant in Acts 2:30, and in vs 31 Peter interprets the fulfillment of this prophesy as being the RESURRECTION of Christ, not a future dispensationalist carnal kingship!
 If Christ is not on the throne of David we are still in our sins!
 This doctrine of postponed kingship of Christ is false!